maddude73/clientpass-doc-site-master/public/docs/database_recommendations.md

+---
+id: 68dccbb8479feecff6266aa6
+revision: 10
+---

-# Database Recommendations: MongoDB vs. Firestore
+# Database Recommendations: MongoDB vs. Firestore vs. Supabase

-This document provides a high-level overview and recommendation for re-architecting the application to use either MongoDB or Firestore as the primary database.
+This document provides a high-level overview and recommendation for the primary database, comparing MongoDB, Firestore, and Supabase.

 ## Recommendation for MongoDB